-Reading Specialist
+Reading/ESOL Specialist

-The graduate Reading Specialist program is designed to provide the graduate student seeking advanced educational specialization with both theoretical knowledge and practical experience in the teaching of reading and writing.
-The recipient of this degree has the competencies necessary to act as a Reading Specialist in Pre-Kindergarten through 12th grade classrooms.
-This program fulfills the standards set forth by the Kansas Department of Education for licensure as a Reading Specialist and with the recommendations and guidelines of such professional groups as the International Literacy Association.
+The graduate Reading/ESOL Specialist program is designed to provide the graduate student seeking advanced educational specialization with both theoretical knowledge and practical experience in the teaching of reading and writing as well as working with second language learners.
+The recipient of this degree has the competencies necessary to act as a Reading and ESOL Specialist in Pre-Kindergarten through 12th grade classrooms.
+This program fulfills the standards set forth by the Kansas Department of Education for licensure as a Reading Specialist and ESOL endorsement and with the recommendations and guidelines of such professional groups as the International Literacy Association.

-Students seeking the MEd in reading must complete a thirty-six hour graduate program which includes a core curriculum of graduate courses and twenty-seven credit hours of specialized coursework in reading.
-Students apply for a school specialist license upon completion of the MEd.
+Students seeking the MEd in reading/ESOL must complete a thirty-one hour graduate program which includes a core curriculum of graduate courses and twenty-five credit hours of specialized coursework in reading/ESOL.
+Students apply for a school specialist license and ESOL endorsement upon completion of the MEd.
 All degree-seeking students must complete a capstone experience.
 See the advisors for details.

-Student Learning Outcomes for MEd - Reading Specialist
+Student Learning Outcomes for MEd - Reading/ESOL Specialist